Create an Airwallex account today

 How safe are payment gateway services?

 Payment gateways take security seriously.
-Airwallex is PCI DSS compliant and uses advanced security measures to keep your payments and data safe.
-The platform includes real-time fraud monitoring, tokenisation, and secure data encryption across all transactions.
+Airwallex is PCI DSS compliant and uses strong security that keeps your payments and data safe.
+The platform includes real-time fraud monitoring, tokenisation and secure data encryption across all transactions.

 Sources: